magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 ### Deploy vanilla Magento instance {#vanilla-pr}

-When you want to verify an issue or pull request, use the instance command to generate a Magento instance.
-This instance is a clean installation of a specified version tag or branch of a specified release line.
+When you want to verify an issue or pull request, use the `instance` command to generate a Magento instance.
+This is a clean installation of a specified version tag or branch of a specified release line.

 **Command:** To deploy a Magento instance, add the following command as a comment to the GitHub pull request or issue: